-The Issuer accepts responsibility for the information contained in this Supplement.
-To the best of the knowledge of the Issuer (having taken all reasonable care to ensure that such is the case) the information contained in this Supplement is in accordance with the facts and does not omit anything likely to affect the import of such information.
-In addition ING Groep N.V.
-(ING) is not responsible for the production of this Supplement or for any other information furnished to purchasers of the Instruments (as defined in the Information Memorandum).
-ING is not a guarantor or obligor of the Instruments.
+The Issuer accepts responsibility for the information contained in this Registration Document.
+To the best of the knowledge of the Issuer (which has taken all reasonable care to ensure that such is the case) the information contained in this Registration Document is in accordance with the facts and does not omit anything likely to affect the import of such information.